How to Enter an Aintree Sprint

 Join here:- Membership – Join Us, then return to this page and click the link below to enter the event(s).

 We include the full range of North & Midlands Classes at our events, as detailed in our event regulations.
-The clarifications will help you to work out what you can (and can’t) do to your road car and still stay in class.
-Basically, if the MSUK National Competition Rules says a modification is ok, then it is.
+The clarifications will help you to decide what you can (and can’t) do to your road car and still stay in class.
+If the MSUK National Competition Rules say a modification is ok, then it is.
 If it doesn’t mention it, then you can’t do it.

 To find out why we use these classes, see our History of the North & Midlands Classes and Clarifications.